Squidgets: Sketch-based Widget Design for Scene Manipulation: Introduction

 The benefits of solving such a problem are twofold.
-First, the over-sketching interaction is natural, direct, and in-situ for 2D or 3D applications.
+First, over-sketching is natural, direct, and in-situ for 2D (\autoref{fig:teaser}(f)) or 3D (\autoref{fig:teaser}(g,h)) applications.
 Second, no explicit gestures, widgets or UI components for the scene need to be defined or learned by the user.

-There are however, three non-trivial and potentially ambiguous aspects to solving this ambitious problem: inferring the user-imagined curve abstraction of a graphical scene; discerning what part of this curve abstraction to associate with the over-sketched stroke; and computing the set of scene attribute value changes that manifest in a scene whose associated visual abstraction best matches the over-sketched stroke.
+There are however, three non-trivial and potentially ambiguous aspects to solving this ambitious problem: (1) inferring the user-imagined \abscurve{abstraction curves} of a graphical scene; (2) discerning what part of this curve abstraction to associate with the over-sketched stroke; and (3) computing changes to the values of a set of scene attributes that result in a manipulated scene whose associated visual abstraction best matches the over-sketched stroke.

-The squidgets framework allows each of these sub-problems to be explored, constrained and addressed independently.
-Inherent stroke-based visual abstractions of scenes have long been studied in the non-photorealistic rendering (NPR) literature \cite{gooch2001non}.
-Such abstractions can be defined using occluding and other suggestive contours in a scene \cite{hertzmann1999introduction} (Section 4), or using image-based approaches to differential rendering \cite{image2lines}.
-Given a user stroke and any curve based visual scene abstraction, we define a curve similarity metric (Section 4) that is able to match the stroke to (partial) curves using a mix of spatial and shape proximity.
-This enables the association of user strokes to a curve segment from a visual scene abstraction.
-Finally, scene attributes that affect the visual appearance of the associated curve segment are sampled around their present values to edit the scene to visually match the user stroke.
+The squidgets framework allows each of these problems to be explored, constrained, and addressed independently.
+(1) Visual abstraction of scenes as curves have been extensively studied in Non-Photorealistic Rendering (NPR) literature \cite{gooch2001non}.
+Such abstractions can be defined using occluding and suggestive contours in a scene \cite{hertzmann1999introduction} (\autoref{sec:squidgets}), or using image-based approaches to differential rendering \cite{image2lines}.
+(2) We define a novel curve similarity metric (\autoref{sec:implement}) that is able to match the stroke to (partial) curves using a perceptual mix of corner, spatial, and shape proximity.
+A user stroke can thus be matched to a curve segment in the scene (whether explicitly modeled as a scene object, or inferred as a visual scene abstraction).
+(3) Scene attributes that deform the associated curve segment can then be sampled around their present values to find a resulting curve edit that best matches the user stroke.

-In addition to implicit squidget curves suggested by the visual scene abstraction, squidget curves can be explicitly authored as custom widgets to control scene attributes within our framework (Figure~\ref{fig:teaser}(g,h)).
-Explicitly authored squidget curves address two of the three sub-problems: the curves explicitly define the user imagined visual scene abstraction; and since squidget curve configurations are explicitly co-related to one or more scene attribute values by simple invertible functions, finding attribute values to match an over-sketched stroke is straightforward.